baidu/Dialogue/README.md

   We got the new, best score of R_10 at 1 (**85.67%**) in the Ubuntu Corpus by incorporating ERNIE_English, an English pre-trained model from Baidu.
   Please refer to DMTK (the Dialogue Modeling ToolKit) for more details. https://github.com/PaddlePaddle/models/tree/develop/PaddleNLP/dialogue_model_toolkit

-# New record in context-response matching is released
-  The best score of R_10 at 1 in Ubuntu Corpus is now improved to 82%+.

-  We investigate using BERT for general-purposed dialogue understanding and our empirical results show that BERT with good fine-tuning can achieve very strong performances for most existing dialogue tasks (including the context-response matching task).
-Details can be found at https://github.com/PaddlePaddle/models/tree/develop/PaddleNLP/dialogue_model_toolkit (in the dialogue general understanding folder).

 # Baidu NLP Dialogue team